Blendify/blender-manual/blender_docs/manual/modeling/modifiers/modify/vertex_weight.rst

 As a first example,
 let's dynamically control a *Wave* modifier with a modified vertex group.

-Add a *Grid* mesh, with many vertices (e.g. a **100×100** vertices), and ``10`` BU side-length.
-Switch to *Edit* mode (:kbd:`Tab`), and in the *Object Data* properties, *Vertex Groups* panel, add a vertex group.
-Assign to it all your mesh's vertices (with e.g. a ``1.0`` weight).
+#.
+Add a *Grid* mesh with **100×100** x/y subdivisions and a **5** BU Radius

+#.
+Switch to *Edit* mode (:kbd:`Tab`), and in the *Object Data* properties, *Vertex Groups* panel,
+   add a vertex group.
+Assign to it all your mesh's vertices with ``1.0`` weight.

+#.
 Go back to *Object* mode.
 Then, go to the *Modifiers* properties, and add a *Vertex Weight Proximity* modifier.
-Set the mode to *Object Distance*.
+   Set the Distance mode to *Object*.
 Select your vertex group, and the target object you want (here I used the lamp).

    You will likely have to adjust the linear mapping of the weights produced by the *Vertex Weight Proximity* modifier.
 To do so, edit *Lowest Dist* and *Highest Dist* so that the first corresponds to the distance between your target object and the vertices you want to have lowest weight, and similarly with the second and highest weight...

+#.
+If your lamp is at Z-hight **2** then set the settings for the weight proximity modifier to:
+   Lowest: **2** and highest:**7**(this will stop the waves under the lamp) If you want waves to be only under the lamp, set the lowest to **7** and highest to **2**.

+#.
 Now add a *Wave* modifier, set it to your liking, and use the same vertex group to control it.
+   Example settings--speed: **0.10** , Height: **1.0** , Width **1.50** , Narrowness: **1.50**.

+#.
 Animate your target object, making it move over the grid.
-As you can see, the waves are only visible around the reference object!
+As you can see, the waves are only
+   visible around the reference object!
 Note that you can insert a *Vertex Weight Edit* modifier before the *Wave* one, and use its *Custom Curve* mapping to get larger/narrower "wave influence's slopes".

 .. vimeo:: 30187079